 The Council's budget for 2019/20 included the use of £0.950m of reserves in order to achieve a balanced budget.
 The actual application of reserves, after transfers from other reserves was £1.8m, leaving an uncommitted General Fund balance of £9.5m.
 The Council's Reserve Policy provides for 2% of annual revenue expenditure (giving a range of £7.5m - £11m) to be held as a contingency against unforeseen events and emergencies.
 The balance of £9.5m is comfortably within the 2% policy range.
 As part of the 2020/21 budget process, Elected Members agreed not to apply any reserves to help balance the budget.
-However, the financial pressures arising from the COVID-19 crisis, including loss of income, additional costs and difficulty with achieving planned budget savings will put significant pressure on our reserve.
+However, the financial pressures arising from the COVID-19 crisis, including loss of income, additional costs and difficulty with achieving planned budget savings will put pressure on our reserves in 2020/21 and going forward.
+The impact of COVID-19 is detailed more fully within the Annual Governance Statement on pages 15-17 and Note 5 of the accounts.